EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/spectral_library/spectral_library_tut.rst

         Opening a spectral library with EnMAP spectral response functions.

-The EnMAP Spectral Response Function Library is stored as GeoJSON file (``enmap_potsdam_srf.geojson``) that you can inspect with a standard text editor.
+The EnMAP Spectral Response Function Library is stored as GeoJSON file ``enmap_potsdam_srf.geojson`` that you can inspect with a standard text editor.

-Now let's open a spectral library that includes spatial coordinates for each profile:
+Now let's open a spectral library that is stored as `GeoPackage <https://www.geopackage.org/>`_ and includes for each profile spatial coordinates:

-* download the :download:`speclib_potsdam.gpkg <speclib_potsdam.zip>`
+* Download :download:`speclib_potsdam.gpkg <speclib_potsdam.zip>`
 * Drag and drop the zip file to the EnMAP-Box Data Source Panel.
 * Use the context menu **Open Spectral Library Viewer** to open the spectral library.
 * Open a map view with the **enmap_potsdam** image and use the map view's context menu